U-Value and SHGC Window Ratings

 • Solar Heat Gain Coefficient rates the fraction of solar radiation that penetrates the window.
 The lower the SHGC number, the less solar heat the window allows.

-Conserving energy helps us all.
+Undeniably, conserving energy helps us all.
 With the price jump in energy costs over the past few years, window replacement can be a noticeably significant value to your future energy savings as well as comfort in your home.

 Recent Posts